TypoConsult/quickpay-docs/docs/features/callback.md

 # Callback

-The package provides a `CallbackHandler` class which is a [PSR-15 Middleware](https://www.php-fig.org/psr/psr-15/).
+The package provides a `CallbackMiddleware` class which is a [PSR-15 Middleware](https://www.php-fig.org/psr/psr-15/).
 This middleware needs to be added to your project's middleware stack **BEFORE** your custom logic.

-It will automatically detect requests coming from Quickpay and enrich the request with some key information for you to use in your custom logic.
+It will automatically validate requests coming from Quickpay and enrich the request with some key information for you to use in your custom logic.

 :::tip